cisco/cisco-network-puppet-module/README.md

 #### Parameters

 ##### `bd_designated_priority`
-designated bridge priority.
+Designated bridge priority.
 Valid values are an array of [bd_range, designated_priority] pairs or 'default'.

 ##### `bd_forward_time`
-forward delay.
+Forward delay.
 Valid values are an array of [bd_range, forward_time] pairs or 'default'.

 ##### `bd_hello_time`
-hello interval.
+Hello interval.
 Valid values are an array of [bd_range, hello_time] pairs or 'default'.

 ##### `bd_max_age`
-max age interval.
+Max age interval.
 Valid values are an array of [bd_range, max_age] pairs or 'default'.

 ##### `bd_priority`
-bridge priority.
+Bridge priority.
 Valid values are an array of [bd_range, priority] pairs or 'default'.

 ##### `bd_root_priority`
-root bridge priority.
+Root bridge priority.
 Valid values are an array of [bd_range, root_priority] pairs or 'default'.

 ##### `bpdufilter`
 Edge port (portfast) bpdu filter.
 Valid values are true, false or 'default'.